panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-03-18-PMC/2020-03-18-PMC_Summary.md

 Thomas explained that the face to face meeting has been cancelled due to the ongoing COVID-19 pandemic and that he is expecting MS8.3 to be ready by the end of the month.

-Andy also explained that hte Hercules school took place remotely with up to 60 attendees.
+Andy also reported that the Hercules school is taking place remotely with up to 60 attendees.

 * **WP7 - Sustainibility** : Ornela was absent.
-Dario reinstated the points 3 and 4 of the agenda, which summarised the main hot topics for WP7 at the moment.
+Dario referred to points 3 and 4 of the agenda, which summarised the main hot topics for WP7 at the moment.

 Ornela sent an email stating that: